 Point-and-click adventures were the bread and butter of my earliest gaming experiences.
 I spent plenty of time running from zombies in Resident Evil and breaking boxes in Crash Bandicoot, but I’ve always been a lover of stories first and foremost, and adventure games are all about story.
 You could almost get away with calling them interactive novels if it weren’t for the fact that those are completely different things.
 Wadjet Eye Games’ Blackwell series is one of the more compelling stories I’ve run across in an adventure game, taking me back to my childhood days while tapping into the unavoidable existentialism of my adult life.

 The Blackwell Bundle comprises four separate games: The Blackwell Legacy, Blackwell Unbound, The Blackwell Convergence, and The Blackwell Deception.
 They’re short on their own, but when played one after the other they feel like a full game, and it’s well worth it for the $14.99 price tag.

 The overarching story’s main protagonist is Rosa Blackwell, who you take control of in all but Blackwell Unbound.
-Rosa is a writer living in New York City who discovers she’s also a Medium, so she’s basically me… if I lived in NYC… and had supernatural powers.
-Okay, what I’m trying to say is that I both relate to her and want to be like her.
+Rosa is a writer living in New York City who discovers she’s also a Medium.
 She’s a kickass character, sharp and driven and brimming with sarcasm.
 She could be anyone at first glance, but she has a well of depth under the surface that’s impressive considering the modest length of these games.